sl1453/sl1453.github.io/_posts/2023-05-26-What's it like to see a psychotherapist?.md

 ### Types of Medications:

 > ![Artistic picture of flower and medications (Original Photo)][meds]
+> Artistic picture of flower and medications (Original Photo)

 1️⃣ First-generation: Mainly tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs).
 Due to side effects and the development of second-generation drugs, they are not commonly used.
 (Reference 1.)